robertdavidrowland/ratecalculator/README.md

 provided alongside this specification.

-You should strive to provide as low a rate to the borrower as is possible to ensure that Zopa's quotes are as competitive as they can be against our competitors'.
+You should strive to provide as low a rate to the borrower as is possible to ensure that quotes are as competitive as they can be against our competitors'.
 You should also provide the borrower with the details of the monthly repayment amount and the total repayment amount.